gajjugrg/bremAnalysis/README.md

 # bremAnalysis
-# Plotting functions for analysing the data
+# Plotting functions for analyzing the data
 - [[plotSlices.C]]
-	This function is for initial processing of the data.
+	This function is for the initial processing of the data.
 It takes the data and picks out the energy of interest and fills the tracklength/X_0 distribution
 	The output is slicesMC.ROOT

 - [[overlay.C]]